Specific tasks during migration

 Registry data about psfin

 You need to check first if the psfin data contains the default values.
-To do this, follow these steps:
+To do it, follow these steps:

 1. Open the Management Console.